 Montreal has a lot of great activities that you can do alone.
-I brag a lot on this blog about how Canada’s a perfect destination for new solo travelers for many reasons.
+Seriously, there’s an endless amount of things to do in Montreal and you won’t feel bored.
+I mean, I brag a lot on this blog about how Canada’s a perfect destination for new solo travelers for many reasons.

 The main reason I love going to Canada?
 People, in general, leave you the heck alone.
 You’re not stared at.
 You’re also not subjected to some of the ridiculous scams that plague major European cities such as Paris.

 At the same time, Canadians are truly lovable and friendly, and they will help you if you ask them.
 I’ve never had a bad encounter with the locals and Montreal was no exception!
 You’re free to do whatever you please.